 We have donated hundreds of thousands of dollars to school and community projects through our School Grants Program over the past 12 years.

-Now in its twelfth year, the school projects to receive funding from Sydney Airport in 2013 are:
+The school projects that received funding from Sydney Airport in 2013 were:

 - Arncliffe Public School: $5000 to enhance the existing vegetable garden with an additional sensory garden for water harvesting;

 - Arncliffe West Infants School: $5000 to enhance the Belonging, Being, Becoming program which includes a native garden;

 - Bexley Public School: $4665 to upgrade lighting in the school library to LED efficient lighting;

 - Botany Public School: $5000 to rejuvenate and revitalise its environmental garden;